caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 ## Security

-### Client Applications & HTTP Architecture (UPDATED – Aug 2025 Refactor)
+### Client Applications & HTTP Architecture (UPDATED – Sep 2025 Authentication Fix)

 There are now TWO distinct client patterns:

-1. Blazor Server (`LogMyDay.App`)
+1. Blazor Server (`LogMyDay.App`) - **FIXED Sep 2025**
+  - Uses cookie-based authentication with "lmd-cookie" scheme instead of Basic Auth
+  - **NEW**: `CookieAuthenticationHandler` - DelegatingHandler that forwards authentication cookies from HttpContext to API requests
+  - All Refit clients (`IActivityApi`, `IAuthApi`, `IUsersApi`, `IAccountApi`) configured with `CookieAuthenticationHandler`
-  - Uses `CredentialStore` (singleton) storing credentials in memory only for the active SignalR circuit.
+  - Credentials managed server-side in memory only for the active SignalR circuit
-  - A typed Refit client is registered at startup with a fixed `BaseAddress` from configuration.
-  - Credentials are injected per request via `AuthenticationHeaderHandler` (no mutation of `HttpClient.BaseAddress`).
+  - **RESOLVED**: Fixed authentication loop where login would redirect back to login page due to missing cookie forwarding
+  - Security: No localStorage/sessionStorage usage – authentication state only in server memory

-2. MAUI Mobile (`LogMyDay.App.Mobile`)
+2. MAUI Mobile (`LogMyDay.App.Mobile`) - **NEEDS REVIEW**
   - Users enter server URL + credentials at login.
   - We DO NOT mutate an existing `HttpClient` after first use (avoids `net_http_operation_started`).
   - Components: